 In an ACH debit transaction, the taxpayer authorizes the TEXNET system to debit a selected bank account.

 The taxpayer must enter the payment information into the TEXNET system by touch-tone telephone, the TEXNET website or Webfile.
 The system will prompt the taxpayer to enter a settlement (fund transfer) date.
-This date must be no later than 8:00 p.m.
-(CT) on the banking business day before the due date.
+The payment information must be submitted no later than 8:00 p.m.
+(CT) on the banking business day before the due date for payments above $25,000.
+For payments of $25,000 or less, a taxpayer has until 10:00 a.m.
+(CT) on the due date to initiate the transaction in the TEXNET System.

 In payment warehousing, the taxpayer can choose a settlement date up to 30 days in the future.
-The taxpayer may inquire, change or delete the information by phone or TEXNET, as long as it's done before 8:00 p.m.
+The taxpayer may inquire about or delete the information by phone or TEXNET, as long as it's done before 8:00 p.m.
 (CT) on the banking business day before the settlement date.

 On the settlement date, the designated bank account will be debited for the entered payment amount.